Ecuador offers U.S. rights aid, waives trade benefits

 Never shy of taking on the West, the pugnacious Correa last year granted asylum to WikiLeaks founder Julian Assange to help him avoid extradition from Great Britain to Sweden, where he is wanted for questioning over sexual assault accusations.

-Correa, a 50-year-old U.S.-trained economist, won a landslide re-election in February on generous state spending to improve infrastructure and health services, and his Alianza Pais party holds a majority in the legislature.
+The 50-year-old U.S.-trained economist won a landslide re-election in February on generous state spending to improve infrastructure and health services, and his Alianza Pais party holds a majority in the legislature.

-Ecuador also receives U.S. trade benefits under the Andean Trade Promotion and Drug Eradication Act, which waives duties on Ecuadorean goods in exchange for efforts to fight the drug trade.
-Ecuadorean officials accused Washington of using the program as a political weapon in the Snowden case.
+Ecuadorean officials said Washington was unfairly using the Andean Trade Promotion and Drug Eradication Act, which provides customs benefits in exchange for efforts to fight the drug trade, as a political weapon.

+The program was set to expire at the end of this month.

 An OPEC nation of 15 million people, Ecuador exported $5.4 billion worth of oil, $166 million of cut flowers, $122 million of fruits and vegetables and $80 million of tuna to the United States under the Andean trade program in 2012.